rouenemedina/rouene-medina-photonest/PROPOSAL.md

 2 Types of Users:
 * Photographer: Users of the website will primarily be a photographer looking to showcase their work.
-    * One page per photographer, that is accessible through their photos in the homepage.
+    * One portfolio page per photographer, that is accessible through their a link from either the navigation bar or their names in the photographer's page.
     * Showcase their work through the platform by uploading images.
     * The app must provide an intuitive interface for a photographer to upload and organize their photos.
+    * Communicate with potential clients through the contact form.
     * Engage in social interactions through comments and likes.
-    * Communicate with potential clients through the contact form.

 * Client: Potential clients seeking to hire a photographer.
     * Browse through different portfolios